 Blu Planet Housekeeping: eco friendly hotels

 This year during the Blu Planet Action Month in September, hotels have the option to participate in Blu Planet Housekeeping, which is a housekeeping by-pass program designed to help conserve resources like water and energy, resulting in a reduced environmental footprint.
 For each night that a guest opts in to the Blu Planet Housekeeping program, they have the choice to receive 1,500 Club Carlson gold points per night or the guest can request that the hotel, on their behalf, make a donation to our partner, Just a Drop.

 Soap for hope

-The action month is also the perfect occasion to kick off Radisson Blu’s brand new Soap for hope project: over 7 million children die each year from diseases that can be prevented with simple hand washing.
+The action month is also the perfect occasion to highlight Radisson Blu’s Soap for hope initiative: over 7 million children die each year from diseases that can be prevented with simple hand washing.
 Often these children live in communities who need soap but have no access to it.
 At each Radisson Blu hotel, using soap bars typically generates up to 1.7 tons of solid soap waste per year.
-With Soap for Hope, unfinished soap bars are reprocessed locally and donated to the local community as free health care.
+With Soap for Hope, unfinished soap bars are reprocessed locally, turned into new soap bars, and donated to the local community as free health care.

 Towel reuse program

 Radisson Blu guests can make a real difference by using their towels more than once: the hotel donates a small sum to a water charity for every towel that is reused.
 In this way our guests can directly contribute to our planet, not only by having a lighter environmental footprint, but also by bringing safe drinking water to communities in need.